 The student shall discuss the grade with the instructor and/or course leader for clarification as to how the coursework was evaluated and discuss the situation with the academic advisor.
 If the student still has concerns about the evaluation, the student shall make an appointment with the Program Director.
-The student may obtain a copy of the appeal procedure from the Dean of Graduate Council.
+The student may obtain a copy of the appeal procedure from the Associate Dean for Academic Affairs.

-The Graduate Student Policies Committee will review graduate student appeals and make recommendations to the Dean.
 The Graduate Student Policies Committee Chairperson shall review the written appeal submitted by the student; schedule the Graduate Student Policies Committee meeting; provide the written appeal to the academic advisor, the instructor, and Program Director; arrange to have the student, instructor, and academic advisor at the beginning of the meeting for input or data and to answer questions the committee might have; and preside over the meeting.

-- -The Chair of Graduate Student Policies Committee calls the group to order - -Student presents appeal and circumstances.
-(Time limited to 5 minutes) - -Instructor presents rationale for grading decision(s).
-(Time limited to 5 minutes) - -Graduate Student Policies Committees members may question facts.
-(Time limited to 5 minutes) - -All non-Graduate student Policies Committee members asked to leave. - -Committee makes recommendation in writing with brief rationale based on facts. - -No discussion of the appeal occurs outside the meeting itself.
+- -The Chair of Graduate Student Policies Committee calls the group to order - -Student presents appeal and circumstances (Time limited to 5 minutes). - -Instructor presents rationale for grading decision(s) (Time limited to 5 minutes). - -Graduate Student Policies Committees members may question facts (Time limited to 5 minutes). - -All non-Graduate student Policies Committee members asked to leave. - -Committee makes recommendation in writing with brief rationale based on facts. - -No discussion of the appeal occurs outside the meeting itself.